prashantkr006/prashantkr006.github.io/README.md

 ### ShopStyle
 (Mar 2022 - Apr 2022)

 I built an e-commerce web app using the MERN tech stack with user authentication.
-The app includes features such as filtering, sorting, and pagination, enhancing the user shopping experience.
+The app includes features such as filtering, sorting, and pagination, enhancing the user's shopping experience.

 Website: [ShopStyle](https://prashantkr006.github.io/shopStyle/)